What Is a Certificate of Conformity (CoC)

 A few years ago you had to write letters to the manufacturer and wait weeks or months.
 These days, good COC online services handle most of the hassle for you.
 You send them the VIN and a few details, they deal with the factory or official bodies, and you get a proper, stamped certificate that the registration office will accept.

 If you’re dealing with different countries across Europe, look for specialists in COC online Europa.
-They know the little quirks — what Germany wants extra for, how picky France can be about translations, or why Italy still likes original factory seals.
+They know the little quirks of each country.

 What’s Changing in 2026 – The Electronic CoC

 From July 2026, the EU is making electronic Certificates of Conformity (eCoC) mandatory for new vehicles.
 Manufacturers will have to supply the data digitally through secure systems.
-Paper versions might still be accepted in some cases, but everything is clearly heading digital.
-This should help cut down on fake documents, but it also means you need a reliable service if you’re importing or modifying a car around that time.
+This should help cut down on fake documents.

 Common Mistakes I’ve Seen Too Many Times